 Unum Limited specialises in offering employer-paid protection products in what is best known as the "Group Risk" market.
-That means we sell Income Protection, Life Insurance, Critical Illness and Dental cover.
-We distribute these products through insurance intermediaries to employers who in turn offer the benefits purchased under our policies to their workforce as an employee benefit.
+That means we sell Income Protection, Life Insurance, Critical Illness and Dental Cover.
+UL distributes these products through insurance intermediaries to employers who in turn offer the benefits purchased under our policies to their workforce as an employee benefit.